alpacahq/user-docs/content/broker-functions/orders/_index.md

 at Alpaca will also be sent over the streaming interface, which is the recommended method of maintaining order state.

+## Orders Submitted Outside of Regular Trading Hours
+Orders submitted outside of market hours will be routed and made available for execution at the time of the next market open.
+Extended-hours trading is not yet supported at Alpaca, but orders can be placed around the clock to be handled as soon as the market is open.

 ## Order Types
 When you submit an order, you can choose one of supported order types.
 Currently, Alpaca supports four different types of orders.